JavaModule/android-studio-config/README.md

 * Save files automatically if application is idle for 15 sec.

 ### Editor > General > Auto import
-* Inser imports on past
+* Inser imports on past - 'All'
-* Change the selector to 'All'
 * Optimize imports on the fly
 * Add unambiguous imports on the fly